harness/ff-erlang-server-sdk/README.md

 ## Run multiple instances of the SDK

+The SDK by default starts up a single instance called `default` which is configured with your project API key.
-Normally there is a single [project](https://developer.harness.io/docs/feature-flags/ff-using-flags/ff-creating-flag/create-a-project/) per application.
-If different parts of your application need to use specific projects, you can start up additional client instances using a `project_config` for each unique project.
+If different parts of your application need to use specific [projects](https://developer.harness.io/docs/feature-flags/ff-using-flags/ff-creating-flag/create-a-project/), you can start up additional client instances using by defining additional configuration for each unique project.

 ### Erlang Project Config

-The `project_config` is defined in `sys.config`:
+The additional project config is defined in `sys.config`

+The following `sys.config` snippet starts up two additional instances as well along with the default instance:

 ```erlang
 [